-This management information circular (the "Information Circular") is provided in connection with the solicitation of proxies by management of the Corporation for use at the annual and special meeting of its shareholders (the "Meeting").
+This management information circular (the "Information Circular") is provided in connection with the solicitation of proxies by management of the Corporation for use at the annual meeting of its shareholders (the "Meeting").
 While it is expected that the solicitation will be primarily by mail, proxies may be solicited personally or by telephone by the directors and regular employees of the Corporation.
 All costs of solicitation will be borne by the Corporation.

-The Meeting will be held on Thursday, May 24, 2012 at 3:00pm (Vancouver Time) at 13811 Wireless Way, Richmond, British Columbia for the purposes set forth in the accompanying Notice of Meeting.
-The information contained herein is given as at April 16, 2012 except as otherwise indicated.
+The Meeting will be held on Thursday, May 16, 2013 at 3:00pm (Pacific Time) at 13811 Wireless Way, Richmond, British Columbia for the purposes set forth in the accompanying Notice of Meeting.
+The information contained herein is given as at April 10, 2013 except as otherwise indicated.